© National Portrait Gallery, London

 James Scott, Duke of Monmouth and Buccleuch

-by Jan van der Vaart, published by Edward Cooper, after William Wissing Click on the links below to find out more
+by Jan van der Vaart, published by Edward Cooper, after Willem Wissing Click on the links below to find out more

 mezzotint, late 17th century (1683)